nilmeh/CS35L_Project/README.md

 cd client
 npm run dev
 ```
+- Open the localhost at the provided port on any browser to access the website.
 ---

 **Note:**
-- Make sure MongoDB is running locally or your Atlas URI is correct.
-- For Google OAuth, set up Firebase credentials as described in the codebase.
-- If you want to automate menu scraping, set up a cron job to run the scraper script regularly (this can be done with with GitHub actions using our YAML workflow).
+- If you want to automate menu scraping, set up a cron job to run the scraper script regularly (this can be done with with GitHub actions using the YAML workflow provided under `.github/workflows`).